 I also made a lot of leadership mistakes but I learned tremendously from this tough year-long experience.

-Afterwards, I started a corporate job at Mercedes-Benz, while I still attended my bachelor’s programme.
+Afterwards, I started a corporate job at Mercedes-Benz in Germany, while I still attended my bachelor’s programme.

 When I went back to Amsterdam, I decided to start a new organisation and became the Founder and President of Awaken&More.